squeletec/dsl-hell/README.md

 Although this example is not very meaningful, it demonstrates a situation we may end up.
 First method `queueAt(String)` is not able to infer `T`.
 If it was generic already, it would degrade `T` to `Object`.
 We want to have the DSL smarter.

-The generator is able to identify, which type parameters are needed ad which moment in the chaining, so it can make the intermediate interfaces generic only when needed, and postpone the inference up to methods, where it's known.
+The generator is able to identify, which type parameters are needed at which moment in the chaining, so it can make the intermediate interfaces generic only when needed, and postpone the inference up to methods, where it's known.
 It is done partially.